 Lidia Lo Schiavo is a Professor of Sociology at the University of Messina where she teaches sociology and sociology of globalisation.
 Her research interests revolve around social and political theory, critical theory, democratic theory, political sociology, migration studies and European Studies in the Mediterranean area.
-She is a member of academic associations such as AIS (Associazione Italiana di Sociologia), IPSA (International Political Science Association), ESA (European Sociological Association) and REGIMEN (Réseau d'Etudes sur la Globalisation et la Gouvernance Internationale et les Mutations de l'Etat et des Nations, UC Louvain), and the author of several books and articles.
+She is a member of academic associations such as Associazione Italiana di Sociologia (AIS), International Political Science Association (IPSA), European Sociological Association (ESA) and Réseau d'Etudes sur la Globalisation et la Gouvernance Internationale et les Mutations de l'Etat et des Nations (REGIMEN, UC Louvain), and the author of several books and articles.
 Among her recent publications are: Ontologia critica del presente globale (Mimesis 2014) and Post-democracy and Neoliberal Hegemony (Lambert Academic Publishing 2017).

-Giovanni Serra is responsible for various Italian third sector organizations, with managerial, executive, technical and entrepreneurial roles, at a national and local level.
+Giovanni Serra is responsible for various Italian third-sector organisations, with managerial, executive, technical and entrepreneurial roles, at a national and local level.
 He is mainly concerned with the promotion of volunteering, management of social enterprises, job placement of socially disadvantaged people and training of managers.
 He promoted international youth exchanges and was a member of the Executive Committee of the Italian Network for Euro-Mediterranean Dialogue for five years.

 Gianluca Solera is the current Legal representative of “MAYDAN”, and he shares the co-presidency with Lisa Ariemma.
 She was preceded by Anna Lodeserto, who chaired the association since its founding in July 2018 and until January 2019.